valeriagili/GettinAndCleaningData_CourseProject/README.md

 * It checks if the human activity recognition data is already present.
 If not, it downloads it and put it in a folder named "UCI HAR Dataset" within the current working directory.

-* It loads the relevant data into R: it creates for both the test and train group three datasets containing respectively 2947 and 7352 observations of subject (1 variable), activity performed (1 variable), and estimated features (561 variables).
+* It loads the relevant data into R: it reads files 'test/subject_test.txt', 'test/y_test.txt', and 'test/X_test.txt' for the test group and 'train/subject_train.txt', 'train/y_train.txt', and 'traint/X_train.txt' for the training group, creating for both groups three datasets containing respectively 2947 and 7352 observations of subject (1 variable), activity performed (1 variable), and estimated features (561 variables).

-* It extracts from the file features.txt the names of the 561 estimated features, and it saves them in a vector named "features"."
+* It extracts from the file features.txt the names of the 561 estimated features, and it saves them in a vector named "features".

 * It merges by column the three test dataframe into a single dataframe named "test", placing first the subject performing the activity, then the activity performed and finally the features; variable names are set to "Subject", "Activity", and to features as listed in vector "features".